 Congrats!
 You’ve made it past the application stage.
-You’ve officially got a foot in the door and an interview on the books, whether it’s via phone, in-person, or like so many encounters these days, via Zoom.
+You’ve officially got a foot in the door and an interview on the books, whether it’s via phone, in-person, or via Zoom.

 Your interview is the perfect opportunity to put a face to the resume and bring it to life.
 It’s easy to prepare for the basics: Tell us about yourself.
 Why are you interested in XYZ position?
 What is your greatest strength?
 But there can also be tricky ones.
 Or prompts that are uncomfortable to talk about, and it’s even more important to prepare for those.